 The main symptoms of lung cancer are:

-A person may have also experienced symptoms such as fatigue, weight loss, hoarseness or wheezing, difficulty swallowing, and abdominal or joint pain.
-Lung cancer symptoms can be vague and the disease is often discovered when it is advanced (spread to other parts of the body).
+A person may have also experienced symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, and abdominal or joint pain.
+Lung cancer symptoms can be vague and the disease is often discovered when it is advanced (has spread to other parts of the body).

 Having any one of these symptoms does not necessarily mean that you have cancer.
 Some of these symptoms may be caused by other conditions or from the side effects of smoking.
-Talk to your doctor to have your symptoms checked.
+However, if you have symptoms, see your doctor without delay.

 "I smoked in the past, but I had quit.
 I just kept having continual colds and I started coughing up blood." – James